mijangos81/dartrverse-skills/README.md

 ## What the skill does

-One invocation covers one function, end to end.
-The design principle, borrowed from DArT's Morpheus review orchestrator: **the AI is advisory — it never changes code on its own judgement.** Every change is approved by a dartR member first, and behaviour-affecting changes require approval of the *consequence*, stated in plain words, not just the fix.
+One invocation covers one function, end to end. **the AI is advisory — it never changes code on its own judgement.** Every change is approved by a dartR member first, and behaviour-affecting changes require approval of the *consequence*, stated in plain words, not just the fix.